ishaan-ner/leonardo-coding-challenge/README.md

-## Project Notes :
+## This app has the following features:

+- When first starting a session, the user will be prompted for a username and job title
+- Once entered, these will persist between reloads (stored in session storage)
+- The user can later edit these details from the home page
+- The information page will display a paginated list of anime titles fetched from an external graphql api
+- Pagination works via buttons or browser url.
+- Clicking on one of the titles will show additional information

-- Some NextJs features used in this solution are:
+## Some NextJs features used in this solution are:

 - Pre-fetching data at server-side on request
 - Image optimisation
 - Automatic routing via pages router

+## Some limitations of this version:

+- No error handling for the external api
+- Limited responsiveness
+- Limited styling

 ## Getting Started